-Page 2 of 2 - "In Portage Lakes, we don't have trumpeter swans nesting," Westerfield said, "but our hope is that we will have them on the lakes and kind of promote a home for them and get things ready for them."
+"In Portage Lakes, we don't have trumpeter swans nesting," Westerfield said, "but our hope is that we will have them on the lakes and kind of promote a home for them and get things ready for them."

 Grob and about five other committee members have been writing congresspeople, speaking at township meetings and encouraging the locals to get involved.